hockyy/miteiru/README.md

 - Will support Android.
 - Miteiru will have built-in Tokenizer and Dictionary, and supports French, German, Bahasa Indonesia, and many more.
-- Miteiru will support Chinese and Korean too!
+- Miteiru will support Korean too!

 https://user-images.githubusercontent.com/19528709/236619520-076c863a-6c14-4f6e-8f9b-5d1e660fd646.mp4